cap-js/docs/java/messaging.md

 }
 ```

-In the multitenant application, there may be race conditions in the subscription process.
-In this case, the message cannot be processed for the tenant because the tenant context is not available.
-In this case, the standard error handler acknowledges the message to prevent it from getting stuck in the message sequence.
+In a multi-tenant setup with several microservices, messages of a tenant not yet subscribed to the own microservice would be already received from the message queue.
+In this case, the message cannot be processed for the tenant because the tenant context is not yet available.
+By default, the standard error handler still acknowledges the message to prevent it from getting stuck in the message sequence.
 To change this behavior, the custom error handler from the example above can be extended by checking the exception type of the unknown tenant.

 ```java